azur1s/atacamite/README.md

 # Atacamite
-A (soon to be) statically typed, stack-based programming language implemented in Haskell.
+An interpreted stack-based programming language implemented in Haskell.

 Take a look at  [examples](https://github.com/azur1s/atacamite/tree/main/examples) directory and try out some programs!

-> I'm not an expert at Haskell by any means, If you found something that can be implemented in a better way or something that shouldn't be done, please make a full request :D I feel like a lot of stuffs can be done in a better way, but I just don't know how (especially monads).

 ### Building
 If you want to install from source, or to work on it, you should use `cabal` for building.